Falconiere/falconiere.io/src/data/blog/posts/2025-01/highlights-of-my-2024-and-exciting-goals-for-2025.md

 ---
-title: Highlights of My 2024 and Exciting Goals!
+title: Highlights of My 2024 and Exciting Goals for 2025!
 cover: Astronaut-Headshot-Closeup.jpeg
 coverAlt: "Image Cover Looking Ahead: Highlights of My 2024 and Exciting Goals!"
 description: 2024 proved to be a year rich with valuable experiences that contributed to my growth.
 Here are my highlights!